otroan/ESPP2/README.md

 - For exchange rate gains/losses within the same year as the stock sale, those can be added to the stock gains/losses.
 - Don't forget to thank the ESPP2 team for their work on this tool.

-## Implementation notes

-### Data formats
-The tool uses JSON as the data format for all input and output.
-The JSON schema for the different data formats are defined in the `espp2/data` directory.

-There are additional data importers for the following formats:
-- Schwab CSV
-- TD Ameritrade CSV
-- Morgan Stanley HTML
-- ESPPv1 pickle file
-- My_ESPP_Purchases XLS
-- My_Stock_Transactions XLS

-### Fair Market Value
-The FMV module downloads and caches historical fair market values for shares and exchange rates.
-It has a manually maintained list of Oracle P&L 6 month sliding window rates used for ESPP that we each year receive from the stocks team.

-The USD to NOK exchange rate is downloaded from the Norwegian Central Bank.
-The stock prices are downloaded from Alpha Vantage.
 Dividend dates and fundamentals are fetched from the EOD Historical Data provider.